 For the traditional followers of Buddhism, CBS can look like a bomb.
 I do not want to fight with the tradition when I propose this approach to the teaching.
 Rather I want to remind my fellow Buddhists that modern knowledge matters to our understanding of the religion.
 The gap between the ‘real’ in the traditional sense and the ‘real’ in modern sense has been growing wider and wider.
 If Buddhism, or exactly Buddhist authorities, cannot adapt itself to the rapidly modernized world, how it can be taught to children of the coming generations.

-I hope that CBS can be a cure of irrationality in Buddhism, and pave the way for better understanding of the religion and well-being13 of the followers in the years to come.
+I hope that CBS can be a cure of irrationality in Buddhism, and pave the way for better understanding of the religion and well-being of the followers in the years to come.

 Notes